bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/WhatIsBareos.rst

 Terminology
 -----------

-:index:`[TAG=Terminology] <single: Terminology>`
+:index:`\ <single: Terminology>`

 Administrator
-   :index:`[TAG=Administrator] <single: Administrator>` The person or persons responsible for administrating the Bareos system.
+   :index:`\ <single: Administrator>` The person or persons responsible for administrating the Bareos system.

 Backup
-   :index:`[TAG=Backup] <single: Backup>` The term Backup refers to a Bareos Job that saves files.
+   :index:`\ <single: Backup>` The term Backup refers to a Bareos Job that saves files.

 Bootstrap File
-   :index:`[TAG=Bootstrap File] <single: Bootstrap File>` The bootstrap file is an ASCII file containing a compact form of commands that allow Bareos or the stand-alone file extraction utility (bextract) to restore the contents of one or more Volumes, for example, the current state of a system just backed up.
+   :index:`\ <single: Bootstrap File>` The bootstrap file is an ASCII file containing a compact form of commands that allow Bareos or the stand-alone file extraction utility (bextract) to restore the contents of one or more Volumes, for example, the current state of a system just backed up.
 With a bootstrap file, Bareos can restore your system without a Catalog.
 You can create a bootstrap file from a Catalog to extract any file or files you wish.

 Catalog
-   :index:`[TAG=Catalog] <single: Catalog>` The Catalog is used to store summary information about the Jobs, Clients, and Files that were backed up and on what Volume or Volumes.
+   :index:`\ <single: Catalog>` The Catalog is used to store summary information about the Jobs, Clients, and Files that were backed up and on what Volume or Volumes.
 The information saved in the Catalog permits the administrator or user to determine what jobs were run, their status as well as the important characteristics of each file that was backed up, and most importantly, it permits you to choose what files to restore.
 The Catalog is an online resource, but does not contain the data for the files backed up.
 Most of the information stored in the catalog is also stored on the backup volumes (i.e. tapes).
 Of course, the tapes will also have a copy of the file data in addition to the File Attributes (see below).

    The catalog feature is one part of Bareos that distinguishes it from simple backup and archive programs such as dump and tar.

 Client
-   :index:`[TAG=Client] <single: Client>` :index:`[TAG=File Daemon|see{Client}] <single: File Daemon|see{Client}>` In Bareos’s terminology, the word Client refers to the machine being backed up, and it is synonymous with the File services or File daemon, and quite often, it is referred to it as the FD.
+   :index:`\ <single: Client>` :index:`\ <single: File Daemon|see{Client}>` In Bareos’s terminology, the word Client refers to the machine being backed up, and it is synonymous with the File services or File daemon, and quite often, it is referred to it as the FD.
 A Client is defined in a configuration file resource.

 Console
-   :index:`[TAG=Console] <single: Console>` The program that interfaces to the Director allowing the user or system administrator to control Bareos.
+   :index:`\ <single: Console>` The program that interfaces to the Director allowing the user or system administrator to control Bareos.

 Daemon
-   :index:`[TAG=Daemon] <single: Daemon>` Unix terminology for a program that is always present in the background to carry out a designated task.
+   :index:`\ <single: Daemon>` Unix terminology for a program that is always present in the background to carry out a designated task.
 On Windows systems, as well as some Unix systems, daemons are called Services.

 Directive
-   :index:`[TAG=Directive] <single: Directive>` The term directive is used to refer to a statement or a record within a Resource in a configuration file that defines one specific setting.
+   :index:`\ <single: Directive>` The term directive is used to refer to a statement or a record within a Resource in a configuration file that defines one specific setting.
 For example, the Name directive defines the name of the Resource.

 Director
-   :index:`[TAG=Director] <single: Director>` The main Bareos server daemon that schedules and directs all Bareos operations.
+   :index:`\ <single: Director>` The main Bareos server daemon that schedules and directs all Bareos operations.
 Occasionally, the project refers to the Director as DIR.

 Differential
-   :index:`[TAG=Differential] <single: Differential>` A backup that includes all files changed since the last Full save started.
+   :index:`\ <single: Differential>` A backup that includes all files changed since the last Full save started.
 Note, other backup programs may define this differently.

 File Attributes
-   :index:`[TAG=File Attributes] <single: File Attributes>` The File Attributes are all the information necessary about a file to identify it and all its properties such as size, creation date, modification date, permissions, etc. Normally, the attributes are handled entirely by Bareos so that the user never needs to be concerned about them.
+   :index:`\ <single: File Attributes>` The File Attributes are all the information necessary about a file to identify it and all its properties such as size, creation date, modification date, permissions, etc. Normally, the attributes are handled entirely by Bareos so that the user never needs to be concerned about them.
 The attributes do not include the file’s data.

 File daemon
-   :index:`[TAG=File Daemon] <single: File Daemon>` The daemon running on the client computer to be backed up.
+   :index:`\ <single: File Daemon>` The daemon running on the client computer to be backed up.
 This is also referred to as the File services, and sometimes as the Client services or the FD.